Italian Sausage Meatballs cooked in a tomato, onion, and garlic pasta sauce makes a delicious meal in no time flat.

 - 1 Knorr Chicken stock cube optional

 - Boil a pot of water for your pasta.

-- Add the chopped onion and the and cook until they are soft and the sausage balls are a golden brown.
+- Add more oil to the pan if nessasary.
+Add the chopped onion and the and cook until they are soft and the sausage balls are a golden brown.
 Add the garlic and fry for another minute.

-- Add the tomatoes, herbs, a pinch of cayenne pepper and crumble the stock cube as you add it.
+- Add the sausage meat, tomatoes, herbs, a pinch of cayenne pepper and if using, crumble the stock into the mixture.
 Bring to a boil, lower the heat and simmer covered over a medium heat for about 20 minutes.
 Add salt and pepper to taste before serving.